 Immediate outlook will likely see a quick uptake by sections of the market looking to buy electronics and Christmas gifts online, with other areas slower to adopt.

 After Christmas trading, what does 2018 look like?

-Generally speaking there could be a bit of a boom for small businesses, as they grow sales through the Marketplace, and gain access to new customers through the portal.
-So, while larger retailers struggle we could see a retail spike following the launch, which supports small business.
+Generally speaking, there could be a bit of a boom for small businesses, as they grow sales through the Marketplace, and gain access to new customers through the portal.
+So, while larger retailers struggle we could see a retail spike following the launch, which supports small businesses.